inBeat/inbeat-website/content/top-influencers/instagram/gardening/united-states/austin/_index.md

 ---
-title: Top 10 Gardening Instagram Influencers In Austin In 2022
+title: Top 10 Gardening Instagram Influencers In Austin In 2023
 description: >-
-  Find top gardening Instagram influencers in Austin in 2022.
-Most popular hashtags: #gardening #love #outdoors #garden.
+  Find top gardening Instagram influencers in Austin in 2023.
+Most popular hashtags: #gardening #garden #flowersmakemehappy #gardeninspiration.
 platform: Instagram
-hits: 7
+hits: 13
-text_top: See the best Instagram profiles on inBeat.
+text_top: Analyze the most popular Instagram accounts on inBeat.
-text_bottom: Our database has 7 Instagram influencers like this in Austin, United States for you to pitch.
+text_bottom: inBeat has 13 Instagram influencers like this in Austin, United States for you to work with.
 profiles:
   - username: "atxdadjay"
     fullname: >-